kavehtehrani/job_interview_scam/README.md

 # Technical Details

-From a technical standpoint it's not the most sophisticated attack out there, but it's reasonably well-executed and the malicious code is heavily obfuscated that you would not pick it out right off the bat.
+From a purely technical standpoint it's not the most sophisticated attack out there, but it's reasonably well-executed and the malicious code is heavily obfuscated that you would not pick it out right off the bat.
 Obviously if you're a non-technical person then all of this will likely go over your head.

 I have saved the files in the [git repo](https://github.com/kavehtehrani/job_offer_scam) if you want to check it out for yourself.

 ## Attack Vector

-The scam presents itself as a legitimate job interview platform with professional-looking branding, then asks the candidate to complete "technical assessments" and video interviews.
+The scam presents itself as a legitimate job interview platform with professional-looking branding, then asks the candidate to complete a "technical assessment" and a video interview.
 The last question asks for a video interview that is designed to fail.
 Then they want you to "update drivers" which is when users are shown commands that appear legitimate but are actually replaced with malicious payloads when copied to clipboard.

 On Windows the after the camera "errors out" after a couple of seconds, a "How to Fix" popup shows this command to run: